Texas Public Radio: Expansion beyond San Antonio

 Some areas of the Hill Country could not get a clear signal from KSTX or any NPR news and information station.
 In 1997, Hill Country Friends of Texas Public Radio was formed to support the expansion of TPR to the area.
 KTXI began broadcasting on October 8, 1998, airing a mix of NPR news from KSTX and classical music from KPAC.
 Its signal covers Fredericksburg, Kerrville, and other portions of the central Hill Country.
 TPR made two other expansion attempts that failed to pan out.
 In 2009, a group in the Rio Grande Valley that would have partnered with TPR was unable to obtain a station to start broadcasting there.
 Two years later, TPR's bid to buy KOCV-FM in Odessa from Odessa College was bypassed in favor of an offer from Marfa Public Radio.

 KTPR was launched on January 20, 2013, and in October 2013, KVHL began broadcasting to the Highland Lakes area of Texas.
 KTPD began broadcasting to Del Rio on May 5, 2016, and TPR began airing its programming on KCTI (1450 AM) in Gonzales on September 28, 2016.
 KTPR was upgraded in 2020 to increase coverage in the Permian Basin.

 Alameda Theater relocation

 Joyce Slocum, a former NPR administrator, became the third leader in the history of Texas Public Radio in January 2014.

 In 2016, TPR became part of the restoration project for San Antonio's historic Alameda Theater, a one-time Mexican-American movie house and entertainment venue, by agreeing to build a new headquarters behind it.
 The station had been headquartered in a building on Datapoint Drive.
 The facilities were named for Emilio Nicolas, founder of KWEX-TV and what became Univision, and his wife Irma after Emilio's son Guillermo made a gift to TPR.
 TPR made the move to the new site in February 2020.

 After a decade leading TPR, Slocum died in March 2024 of complications from colon cancer.
 Less than a month after the naming of her replacement, Ashley Alvarado, TPR employees announced their intention to unionize with SAG-AFTRA.
+In 2026, Texas Public Radio combined operations with the digital news site San Antonio Report.